secretstartups/handbook/finance/expenses/index.html.md

 1. Home Power Generators
 1. [Individual subscriptions ex.
 Krisp , apple music](#individual-subscriptions)

 You should proactively engage your manager if you plan to make a work purchase that is outside of what would be considered standard by an average team member.
+Please [say why, not just what](/handbook/values/#say-why-not-just-what).

 In accordance with [Reimbursable Expense guidelines](/handbook/finance/accounting/#reimbursable-expenses), independent contractors should note which expenses are Contribute related on their invoices, prior to submitting to the Company.
 ----